-When the ADSP-2186L is in the Idle Mode, the processor waits indefinitely in a low power state until an interrupt occurs.
+When the ADSP-2183 is in the Idle Mode, the processor waits indefinitely in a low power state until an interrupt occurs.
 When an unmasked interrupt occurs, it is serviced; execution then continues with the instruction following the IDLE instruction.
-In Idle mode IDMA, BDMA and autobuffer cycle steals still occur.